carnegiemellonracing/driverless-docker/RUN_ROSBAGS.md

 </details>

+> [!WARNING]
+> Make sure you connect with the Foxglove Websocket Protocol when you open your new connection in step 3.
+If you select ROS2 or something else Foxglove won't know how to interpret the incoming messages and will show an error.

-2. In a browser of your choice, go to [app.foxglove.dev](app.foxglove.dev) and make an account / sign in
+2. In a browser of your choice, go to [app.foxglove.dev](https://app.foxglove.dev) and make an account / sign in
 3. Open a new connnection to ws://localhost:8765
 4. Do stuff!